wdsandeep/Git-Commands-Guide/readme.txt

 38) git checkout master => this will be use to switch between branch

-39) git branch => this is used to see all branches in git.
+39) git branch => this is used to see all branches available in git.

+40) git branch -v => this is used to see last commit hash with commit message.

+41) git branch --merged => this is used to show all merged branches

+42) git branch --no-merged => this is used to show not already merged branches.

+43) git branch -d develop => This is used to delete branch.
+It will show you warning/error if didn't merged it.

+44) git branch -D develop => This is used to delete branch without error. (no matter whether branch is merged or not) .

-40) git remote add origin git@github.com:wdsandeep/dummy.git => this will help you to add/set path name (here is origin)
+45) git remote add origin git@github.com:wdsandeep/dummy.git => this will help you to add/set path name (here is origin)

-41) git remote => this command will show the path name
+46) git remote => this command will show the path name

-42) git remote -v => this will show push and pull url/path
+47) git remote -v => this will show push and pull url/path

-43) To add your computer/laptop to github account - https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
+48) To add your computer/laptop to github account - https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

-44) git push -u origin master => this command will push your changes commit to github.
+49) git push -u origin master => this command will push your changes commit to github. (he -u parameter tells git to set upstream source for this branch.
+After this is done, no need to set it again, git push origin master is sufficent.)

+50) git push -d origin branch1 => this command will delete branch from remote(github).

-45) git config --global alias.st status => this help you to alias in place of long commands, for example after using this command you can write git st, instead of git status
+51) git config --global alias.st status => this help you to alias in place of long commands, for example after using this command you can write git st, instead of git status

+52) git merge newFeature => this command will help you to merge branches.(use vscode for conflict resolution)